tmenguy/ha-solcast-solar/README.md

 At this point the configuration settings have been reset, but the code and forecast information caches will still exist (setting up the integration again will re-use this cached data, which may or may not be desirable).

-The caches reside in the Home Assistant configuration folder (usually `/homeassistant/`, but its location can vary based on Home Assistant deployment type).
+The caches reside in the Home Assistant configuration folder (usually `/config/` or `/homeassistant/`, but its location can vary based on Home Assistant deployment type).
 These files are named after the integration, and may be removed with `rm solcast*.json`.

-The code itself resides at `/homeassistant/custom_components/solcast_solar`, and removing this entire folder will complete the total removal of the integration.
+The code itself resides at `/config/custom_components/solcast_solar`, and removing this entire folder will complete the total removal of the integration.

 ## Changes